 - a second form of identification showing their date of birth

-Keep in mind, marriage license applications take 30 minutes to process.
+Keep in mind, marriage license applications can take up to 30 minutes to process.
 Please plan accordingly.

 Couples must appear together at: